 - Cravings and urges to use the substance

-- Not managing to do what you should at work, home or school, because of substance use
+- Not managing to do what they should at work, home or school, because of substance use

 - Continuing to use, even when it causes problems in relationships

-- Using substances again and again, even when it puts the you in danger
+- Using substances again and again, even when it puts them in danger

-- Continuing to use, even when the you know you have a physical or psychological problem that could have been caused or made worse by the substance
+- Continuing to use, even when they know they have a physical or psychological problem that could have been caused or made worse by the substance

-- Needing more of the substance to get the effect you want (tolerance)
+- Needing more of the substance to get the effect they want (tolerance)